sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 RADIUS server can also provide an attribute (filter name/filter id) to have PAC apply a pre-configured ACL on the switch to the client.
 These pre-configured ACLs are *named ACLs*.
 These ACLs are created by the user on the switch.
 Once RADIUS indicates a named ACL is to be applied for a client, PAC replicates the ACL rules, modifies the rules to incorporate the client IP and then provides them as dynamic ACL rules.

 ### 2.2.5 RADIUS supplied VLANs
 PAC (port access control) brings in support for access control with the ability to control user profiles from a RADIUS server.
 Once a client is authenticated, the client authorization parameters from RADIUS can indicate VLAN association for client traffic.
 The VLAN associated with the client could be a pre-created VLAN on the switch (static VLAN).
 In the absence of the VLAN on the switch, the VLAN is created on the switch (dynamic VLANs).
-If RADIUS does not supply a VLAN, the client is authorized on a Default VLAN
+If RADIUS does not supply a VLAN, the client is authorized on a Default VLAN.

+Note: If the client sends traffic tagged with any other VLAN other than the one assigned to it, it will be associated with the VLAN assigned by PAC.

 ### 2.2.6 FDB interaction
 PAC interacts with FDB to modify the learning mode of a port and add static FDB entries.
 The FDB related interactions for PAC are outlined below: